rawatakhilesh/keebsallday/README.md

 ## Keyboards

 [r/mk](https://www.reddit.com/r/MechanicalKeyboards/) wiki has all the resources one needs to know about custom mechanical keyboards.
-This is just a collection of links for people who are beginning to tinker into this hobby and see what is readily available.
-I hope it's helpful.
+This is a concise collection of links for people who are beginning to tinker into this hobby and see what is readily available.

 ### Websites